 Our mission is the creation of a learning environment that emphasizes the theme of Social Justice.
-Through coursework and research in the interest areas of criminology, environmental issues, political economy, and globalization, students should develop an understanding of everyday social behavior as well as the structural factors that contribute to social injustice.
+Through coursework and research in the interest areas of criminology, environmental issues, and globalization and political economy, students should develop an understanding of everyday social behavior as well as the structural factors that contribute to social injustice.
 From the classroom and the field, students also should acquire the intellectual tools to critically analyze social phenomena and trends and the methodological tools to conduct research and to evaluate social policy.

 The Department offers programs leading to the M.A. and the Ph.D. degrees.
 The primary objectives of the Graduate Program are: to offer coursework that equips students with a strong foundation in sociology and social justice issues and with depth of knowledge in the basic tools of the discipline; to promote high-quality teaching; and to provide professional socialization that prepares students for various careers in the discipline.
-The Department's overarching focus on Social Justice unites faculty research interests with graduate curricula.
+The Department's overarching focus on social justice unites faculty members' research interests with graduate curricula.